Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 ### Data Types in SQL

-In SQL, when making new columns on a table, altering columns, and dealing with table data, you need to be aware of the data types of the data you're working with.
+In SQL, when making new columns on a table, altering columns, and dealing with table data, you need to be aware of the data types of the variables you're working with.
 It's somewhat similar to working with types in Java, however, you don't need to declare types all over the place.
 It matters most when you're trying to perform operations on types and getting the data using the JDBC/ODBC.
 For example, if you try to perform a query where you're adding two strings, you'll receive an error since strings can't be added.
 You can concatenate two strings, but addition is for number types.

 There are many types available, especially in PostgreSQL, but below are a few of the most commonly used ones.